Share this Post

 Truth is, free designer options aren’t good for business but are great for casual blogging — something like WordPress.org will give you a free subdomain rather than a full domain, e.g. YourSite.WordPress.com not YourSite.com.

 In short, a free plan is great for a free blog that doesn’t make money.
+But it allows you to purchase better plans when you decide that your blog should start making money.

 Want to quickly build a website that can also do great business?
 Then, for portfolios, it’s hard to beat one of these Fast Designers.
 Tip: To compete on the search engines, WordPress has very good SEO so is better than Squarespace, etc.